SAP-samples/codejam-cap-llm/btp-setup-guide.md

 ## Enable SAP BTP, Cloud Foundry runtime, and create a development space

 Working with BTP allows us to create and start a runtime environment to start service instances, develop applications, and deploy them.
 BTP provides two different options as runtimes: a runtime allowing for working directly with Kubernetes without much abstraction, providing full access and power over how services run, and one that is also running Kubernetes underneath but gives a nice abstraction layer on top that makes development and deployment easier but takes away a lot of the fine-granular administration you would get with a pure Kubernetes instance.
 The first is called SAP BTP, Kyma runtime, and the latter is SAP BTP, Cloud Foundry runtime.
-We will progress with the SAP BTP, Cloud Foundry runtime (CF) for our purpose.
+You will progress with the SAP BTP, Cloud Foundry runtime (CF) for our purpose.

-Within a CF instance, we can create a _Space_.
+Within a CF instance, you can create a _Space_.
 A _Space_ provides users access to a shared app development, deployment, and maintenance location.
 You can have multiple spaces if needed.

 Let's follow the steps to set up a CF runtime and create a development space within the sub-account.